yoriyuki/Camomile/web/README.txt

 creates dochtml directory in the source directory, and HTML documentation.

+1.1 MinGW port

-If you use MinGW port of OCaml and put OCaml stuff into the folder C:/OCaml, then specify prefix when invoking configure.
+If you use MinGW port of OCaml, then you must specify where "share" directory by --prefix is located when you run configure.
-	  $ configure --prefix=C:/OCaml
+	  $ configure --prefix=C:/mingw
 The prefix must be in the MSDOS file format and separators of path must be /, not \.